ShrugalTayal/real-time-rabbitmq-subscription-notification-gcp/README.md

 ## **Title**: YouTube RabbitMQ Application

 ## **Description**:
 This repository contains a Python application for managing user subscriptions to YouTube channels using RabbitMQ for messaging and MongoDB for data storage.
-The application consists of two main components: a YouTube server that handles subscription requests and a user client that receives notifications about new videos uploaded by subscribed channels.
+The application consists of 3 main components: a server that handles: subscription requests, video upload requests, and a client that receives notifications about new videos uploaded by subscribed channels.
 The README provides instructions on how to set up and run the application.

 ## **Setup**:
 To run the program successfully, follow these steps: